synapticon/synapticon_ros2_control/README.md

 The intention of this document is to provide instructions on how to quickly start using Synapticon Devices with ROS2 package using Synapticon library.

-Additionally, in order to make it compatible with other Linux distributions, we provide a Docker file.
-You can specify your ethernet device name via a launch argument.
+Additionally, in order to make it compatible with other Linux distributions, we provide corresponding Docker images.

 ## 2. Overview

+The following subsections briefly demonstrate hardware and software required for using Synapticon devices with this package.

 ### 2.1.
 Hardware